Get in the News Habit

 Supporting All Learners

 Modeling the skills of locating a particular part of speech in a sentence, finding bias in writing, summarizing, and writing in a journalistic style are essential to the success of all learners.
 Teachers could also partner struggling students with those who are more independent or add a "teacher as editor" segment to conference with those writers needing extra support.

 Ask students to search for other articles with signs of bias.
 This could lead to a debate about the media and whether or not they are biased in either what is reported or what does not get reported.

 A favorite extension of these lessons is to study interviews within articles, and then have students interview someone in their family and write an article containing the interview.
 One class of mine put together a newspaper with articles and interviews about each of their births.
 I sent copies home to each family and received many compliments from parents on the project.

-Observe your students as they get into the newspaper habit.
+Observe your students as they get into the news habit.
 As you broaden their horizons when you assign an unfamiliar section, ask students to brainstorm how that section might apply to their life or future job.
-Does the section they turn to, given choice, reflect their interests - and do their interests broaden with exposure to the different sections of the newspaper?
-Does the newspaper habit lead to discussion between students about current events?
-Can students reflect on pop culture trends by what is featured in the paper?
+Does the section they turn to, given choice, reflect their interests - and do their interests broaden with exposure to the different sections of the news?
+Does the news habit lead to discussion between students about current events?
+Can students reflect on pop culture trends by what is featured in the articles?
 Your students will provide the best evaluation of this lesson.
-My students really miss their newspaper time, if the papers happen to be delivered late.
-Sometimes I run into former students who tell me they still read the newspaper every day because of the habit built in my class.
-That is success!

-Create a rubric at Scholastic's rubric maker at http://teacher.scholastic.com/homepagebuilder/rubric.htm.
 Assess the summaries on finding the main idea, including essential details, and putting in student's own words.
-Create another rubric for the student news articles that would assess on answering the Six Journalistic Questions or on a general journalistic style.
+Create a rubric for the student news articles that would assess on answering the Six Journalistic Questions or on a general journalistic style.